418-teapots/CS621-Network-Programming-Project/memo/tasks.md

 - how to run the simulation?
 - how to pass the arguments form the command line?
 - how to write Python script to run the simulation with different parameters?
+- how to plot the arrival time difference?
+- how to use Wireshark?

 ## Submission.
 - Technical usage manual.